Published on 08/05/14 in Reading

 Still, once out of town and on to the valley roads leading deeper into the hinterland, and usually ending up at some fishing settlement, off the beaten track and with their eyes turned to the African coast across, one is bound to delve in this deep silence.
 Please, I insist: not the kind of silence one usually has in mind.

 The silence I mean is the reflection of the unperturbed calm of Sicily.
-Strategically seated in the very center of the Mediterranean basin, this island was fated to fall under all kinds of rule.
+Strategically seated in the very centre of the Mediterranean basin, this island was fated to fall under all kinds of rule.
 From the Phoenicians, founders of Palermo, to the Romans, who introduced latifundism; from the Byzantines and their mosaics to the Arabs with their exotic gardens; from the Normans and their churches down to the Aragonese and their fortresses; the Bourbons with their fleur-de-lys on the coats of arms of their palazzos and the Piemontese, whose kings first envisioned a unification with Italy… they all left their traces in Sicily, this land that has always known how to assimilate it all, patiently weaving its cultural tissue over time…

 Not a single conqueror came here without the promise of making the Sicilians a better people, dragging them forever out of their misery.
-A chimeric enterprise, since Sicilians, on their side, have always harbored the certainty of being flawless, self-standing, something like gods – hence no desire to improve!
+A chimeric enterprise, since Sicilians, on their side, have always harboured the certainty of being flawless, self-standing, something like gods – hence no desire to improve!
 Quoting Don Fabrizio, the Prince of Saline in the film “Leopard” (Il Gattopardo) “Once the cannonade is over, nothing will be the same anymore… although everything will be the same…”

 Here I am in Syracuse, the most beautiful of all towns in the Mediterranean, according to Cicero.
-A stroll in its historic center, on the island of Ortigia is certain to entice the visitor.
-The city’s central square is a of fireworks of Sicilian baroque – what many consider the most beautiful of Italy’s open-air sitting room.
+A stroll in its historic centre, on the island of Ortigia is certain to entice the visitor.
+The city’s central square is an of fireworks of Sicilian baroque – what many consider the most beautiful of Italy’s open-air sitting room.
 In the evening, our pleasant group indulged in refreshing water-ices under a starlit sky.
 A little farther, alleys with curvilinear balconies leading to shady backstreets, remnants of the Arab medina…

 And then, once the sun is up again, a luxurious cruiser anchored in the still waters of some bay just off the city makes one believe that one is in Greece.
 Rocky and forbidding at first sight, the jagged coastline nevertheless gives way to the waters of the humble river of Ciano.
 Old time Britons on their Grand Tour made a point of a boating promenade, looking for a brief journey to dreamland.
 In the shade of perennial trees bestowing the water some lovely shades of green, papyrus plants have for centuries now peacefully grown on the river banks (nowhere else to be found in Europe).

 In Syracuse, Greece is present and speaks straight to one’s heart.
 Is it the scenery?
-Is it the ancient theater?
+Is it the ancient theatre?
 It is all this and something more.
 The deep connection of this city’s dwellers with the Greek civilization, with links remaining very much alive.
 Quoting Giulia, a dear Syracusian friend of mine, in the aftermath of one of Sophocles’ dramas we attended: “Every summer we are in jitters, waiting for the Ancient Drama Festival – Everyone attends, from fishermen to dilettantes”.

 I became touched by her words.
 I had always known that my coming to Sicily had nothing of a simple promenade about it.
 This was really a pilgrim’s visit to a version of Greece that remains very much alive beyond its national borders.